CodingOnWindowsOS/Tableau/Tableau Server Client/README.md

 3. Refreshing Data
    - Automate the execution of flows, linked tasks, and extract refreshes on your Tableau Server or Tableau Cloud instance using these scripts.
+   - Implement conditional execution logic that is not currently supported by Tableau Server and Tableau Cloud products.
+   - Refresh your data at frequencies not currently supported by Tableau Server and Tableau Cloud products.

 #### Generating Personal Access Tokens
 To generate a personal access token (i.e., token_value as shown in the scripts), do the following: